Tech-Matrix/Auto-Form-Filler/README.md

 # Auto-Form-FIller
 The use of automation and automated processes are consistently increasing, and in next 10-15 years, adoption of automation linked with other technologies like AI will transform the workplace and will increase higher productivity, GDP  growth, improved corporate performance, reduced factory lead times.

-AUTO FORM FILLER is a small initiative, a project that aims to automate the form filling process and all it requires is the link of the form.
+AUTO FORM FILLER which is made using python, is a small initiative, a project that aims to automate the form filling process and all it requires is the link of the form.

 # Interface